 She congratulated me on the surprising news.
-Meanwhile, I plastered on a fake smile because deep down, the news scared me out of my mind.
+Meanwhile, I plastered on a fake smile because, deep down, the news scared me out of my mind.

-For the most part I was right.
+For the most part, I was right.

-Any parent of twins will tell you that twins are more work than a singleton.
+Any parent of twins will tell you that two babies are more work than a singleton.
 Before being a twin parent myself, I once approached a father of twins at the park and said, “Wow, you must have double the work of a single child.”
 And he responded, “Not double—quadruple!”
 I believed him instantly.

-When you’re having twins and scared about it
+When you’re feeling scared about having twins

 - Needed to check in with my doctor more often.